-Let’s face the truth: we don’t always have a good response time.
-Even a good driver can be tired, distracted by children in the back seat, or have a heated conversation on the phone.
-Still, we are responsible for the 2 ton wheeled metal monster.
-Driver assistant technologies are useful in traffic.
+Let’s face it: we don’t always have a good response time.
+Even a good, experienced driver can be tired or distracted.
+Still, when driving, we are responsible for a 2 ton metal monster with wheels.
+Thankfully, technologies like driver assistant systems help us in traffic and can help avoid accidents.

-Unbreakable cars would be useful, but we wanted to point out here the two methods that can stop the car automatically and safely in an unexpected event.
+In an ideal world, cars would be unbreakable.
+But, there are two methods that can stop the car automatically and safely during unexpected events.
 Of course the difference in the experience is huge!

-Many cars today have a Forward Collision Warning system that uses sensors to assess the current situation and stop the car if necessary.
-A radar, a lidar or an ultrasound sensor identifies an object on the road, and alerts the brake system for an immediate stop.
-I can feel my head nodding back and forth.
+Many cars have Forward Collision Warning systems that uses sensors to assess situations and stop the car if necessary.
+A radar, a lidar or an ultrasound sensor identifies an object on the road, and alerts the brake system to stop immediately.
+We may have had a near miss, but the cost was serious whiplash.

 Life saved, neck tormented